-BOOKS FOR REFERENCE

 Yogindra K. Sharma.
-Text book of Educational Psychology, New Delhi: Kanishka Publishers, Distributors 2004.
+Text book of Educational Psychology, New Delhi : Kanishka Publishers, Distributors 2004.
 Print.

 W.N.
 Dandekar Sanyoglata M. Makhija.
 Educational Psychology London: Macmillian: 2002.
 Print.
 Stephen N. Elliot.
 Educational Psychology: Effective ; Teaching, Effective Learning, London: Brown and Benchmark Publishers, 1999.
 Print.

 Daniel Goleman's Emotional Intelligence, London: Brown and Benchmark Publishers, 1999.
 Print.
 Atkinson.L.Rita, Richard C. Atkinson and Ernest R. Hilgard.
-Introduction to Psychology, Eighth edition.
+Introduction to Psychology,

-New York: Harcourt Brace Jovanovich: 1971.
+Eighth edition, New York: Harcourt Brace Jovanovich: 1971.
 Print

-(for candidates admitted from 2013 onwards) HOLY CROSS COLLEGE (AUTONOMOUS) TIRUCHIRAPPALLI - 2.
-2015 - 2016
+(for candidates admitted from 2014 onwards) HOLY CROSS COLLEGE (AUTONOMOUS) TIRUCHIRAPPALLI - 2.
+2016 - 2017 III B.A.

-III B.A.
 ENGLISH - SEMESTER VI SKILL BASED ELECTIVE 5 - CREATIVE WRITING

-NO.OF HRS/WK: 2 CODE: U14EL6SBT05
+CODE: U14EL6SBT05

-NO.OF CREDITS: 2

-OBJECTIVES

 To read and write creatively - the agony of critique and the ecstasy of creation.
 Rediscovery of a childlike delight in using words that catch the inner and outer world on paper.
 To be able to express what one feels and thinks.

 Students will study examples of short stories by some of the best writers in the world and will be expected to produce a number of finished pieces of their own.

 Students are expected to acquire the discipline necessary for artistic work without external prompting.

-UNIT I: INTRODUCTION
+UNIT I : INTRODUCTION

 Short story (plot, character setting, atmosphere, point of view) Illustrate with as many examples as possible.

-UNIT II: TECHNIQUES and ANALYSIS
+UNIT II : TECHNIQUES and ANALYSIS

-Writing with Prompts for Point of View, Infuse of Colours and Sound, Beginnings, endings and settings and creating characters.
+Writing with Prompts for Point of View, Infuse of Colours and Sound, Beginnings, endings and settings and creating characters

 5 stories to be analysed in the light of the earlier classes.
 Choice of stories - left to the student (written and oral)

-UNIT III: PICTURE WRITING
+UNIT III : PICTURE WRITING

 Picture/series of pictures given, students write a short story based on the given material.

-UNIT IV: CREATIVE WRITING
+UNIT IV : CREATIVE WRITING

-6 short stories in class, 4 out of class

-Date of submission specified at the beginning of the course
+6 short stories in class, 4 out of class Date of submission specified at the beginning of the course

-UNIT V: CRITIQUE
+UNIT V : CRITIQUE

-Peer work critique

-Reading of one short story each for peer evaluation

-- workshop - students work in pairs.
+Peer work critique Reading of one short story each for peer evaluation - workshop - students work in pairs.

 WORKS FOR REFERENCE

-O Henry - The Cop and the Anthem Saki - The Open Window
+O Henry - The Cop and the Anthem

+Saki - The Open Window

-F.Forsyth - The Miracle J.Archer - The End Game
+F.Forsyth - The Miracle

+J.Archer - The End Game

-O. Wilde - The Nightingale and the Rose
+O.Wilde - The Nightingale and the Rose

 A.Chekov - A work of Art

 Tolstoy - Little Girls are wiser than men

-Asimov

-Twain

-R. Bond

-A C Doyle

-- Children of tomorrow
+Asimov - Children of tomorrow

-- Baker's Blue jay Yarn
+Twain - Baker's Blue jay Yarn

-- The Girl on the train
+R. Bond - The Girl on the train

-- The Dying Detective
+A C Doyle - The Dying Detective

 Maupassant - The little soldiers S. Deshpande - The Tattered Blanket.

 COURSE REQUIREMENTS

-- Workshop drafts of short stories

-- Some in-class and out-of-class writing exercises

-- Participation in discussion of assigned readings

-- Writer's journal to record ideas and stories
+- Workshop drafts of short stories - Some in-class and out-of-class writing exercises - Participation in discussion of assigned readings - Writer's journal to record ideas and stories

-BOOKS FOR REFERENCE

 Prentice Hall: Literature Copper.
 Simon & Schuster Education Group.
 1996.
 Print.

-HOLY CROSS COLLEGE (AUTONOMOUS), TIRUCHIRAPPALLI-2 SEMESTER VI RESEARCH METHODOLOGY
+(For candidates admitted from 2015 onwards) HOLY CROSS COLLEGE (AUTONOMOUS), TIRUCHIRAPPALLI-2 SEMESTER VI RESEARCH METHODOLOGY

-Hrs - 2/Week CODE: U15DS6SBT06 CREDITS -2
+Credits -2 Hrs - 2/Week

+Code: U15DS6SBT06

 General Objective:

 Students get introduced to concept of research and to carryout research projects.

 Unit I Introduction to research:

-Definition - Types - Nature and Scope of Research - Research Design - Plagiarism Unit II - Data Collection Types - Primary and Secondary data collection - Data processing -Hypothesis Testing Unit III - Plan and Execution Methodology - Work Plan and Execution - Analysis -Interpretation - Documentation Unit IV - Format and Presentation of Project Report Art of writing and Structure of Project report - Viva Voce Unit - V Project - Project Work (Applying Real Expertise in the Project Work) The students will be evaluated internally by a test for 50 marks.
+Definition - Types - Nature and Scope of Research - Research Design - Plagiarism

+Unit II - Data Collection

+Types - Primary and Secondary data collection - Data processing -Hypothesis Testing

+Unit III - Plan and Execution

+Methodology - Work Plan and Execution - Analysis - Interpretation - Documentation

+Unit IV - Format and Presentation of Project Report

+Art of writing and Structure of Project report - Viva Voce

+Unit - V Project -

+Project Work (Applying Real Expertise in the Project Work)

+The students will be evaluated internally by a test for 50marks.
 The Project will be evaluated by an external evaluator and a viva-voce will be conducted for 50marks.
 The students can carry out their projects individually or in groups.
-REFERENCES: